legends2k/spirit-of-cpp/content.md

 - Much faster than heap
 .little[
 - Allocation is a mere pointer move
-- Locality of reference, temporal coherence
+- Spatial and temporal coherence
 ]
 - Limited scope
 .little[